betheden/hebrew-grammar/content/stem_piel.rst

 **Jussive**

-NOTE: The jussive form in the Piel stem is recognizable only for certain verbs.
+.. note:: The jussive form in the Piel stem is recognizable only for certain
+          verbs.
 Here the sample verb is גָּלָה (meaning "to uncover nakedness" in the Piel stem), where the 3rd radical (ה) has dropped out.

 .. raw:: html